fegodev/react-native-volley/README.md

 const useVolleyForFetch = Platform.OS === 'android'

 // Using ReNative?
 You might want to do this instead...
-// import { isAndroidWear } from 'renative'
+// import { isPlatformAndroidwear } from 'renative'
-// const useVolleyForFetch = isAndroidWear
+// const useVolleyForFetch = isPlatformAndroidwear

-export class HttpService {
+export default {
   async fetch(url: string, opts: object = {}) {
     if (useVolleyForFetch) {
       // Device should use Volley.